Bill6006/AWS-Hands-On-Labs-Beginner-to-Advanced/Level 01 - static-website-s3/README.md

 ### Step 4: Set Up CloudFront for Content Distribution
 1. Go to the **CloudFront** console.
 2. Create a new CloudFront distribution and point it to your S3 bucket.
 3. Enable HTTPS and customize cache settings.
+(Ensures secure and encrypted content delivery).

 ### Step 5: Configure DNS Records in Route 53
 After your CloudFront distribution is set up, update your DNS records so that your domain directs visitors to your website: